asr/fotc/src/PA/README.txt

 This directory contains the theory of Peano arithmetic, using two
 formalizations:

-* Agda postulates for the non-logical constants and the Peano's axioms.
+* Agda postulates for the non-logical constants and the Peano's axioms, using Mendelson's axioms [1].
+These axioms formalize the propositional equality.

 * Agda data types and primitive recursive functions for addition and multiplication.

+[1] Elliott Mendelson.
+Introduction to mathematical logic.
+Chapman &
+    Hall, 4th edition, 1997, p.
+155.